mesowx/FBFC-API-Workshop/Getting Setup.md

 * Python 3.4/3.5
 * A web browser
-* The following python libraries: IPython or jupyter notebooks, CartoPy, Bokeh, Matplotlib and their dependencies.
+* The following python libraries: IPython or jupyter notebooks, CartoPy*, Bokeh, Matplotlib and their dependencies.
 All other libraries should be built-in to your python installation

+_* CartoPy does not come with Anaconda, and can be tricky to install.
+For now, if you want you can try a couple of our suggestions below, but we are not likely to use our CartoPy-requiring example_

 ## Python Notebooks